gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 + **IdP Metadata URL /IdP Metadata:** depending on the  IdP we can use one or both of thse options for setting up the SSO connection.
 + **Don't enable this conenction immediately** ✅ by default new connections are automatically enabled.
 This checkbox will create the connection but users will not be able to login using SSO with this IdP until it is enabled.

-Example 1: setting up Otka
+**Example 1:** setting up Otka

-Okta is configured by using a metadata file.
+Okta is configured using a metadata file.
 1. Access your Okta instance.
 2. Navigate to the Application that you want to use.
 3. Click on “Sign on” and scroll down to SAML Signing Certificates: